Nonlinear shallow-water waves with vertical odd viscosity: Shallow-water approximation and depth averaging

+Equations \eqref{eq:RSWE1}-\eqref{eq:RSWEcon2} are three equations for three unknowns $(\eta,u,v)$.
+Equation \eqref{eq:RSWE1} is exact and enforces conservation of mass, while equation \eqref{eq:RSWEcon2} has errors of order $(\mu^3)$ and corresponds to conservation of momentum in which $z$-variations have been averaged.
+Equation~\eqref{eq:RSWEcon2} can be written in convective form as

 The above system approximates the equations in Section~\ref{section:ref} with no assumption on the nonlinearity of the system.
 It is an odd-viscous extension of the Serre or Green-Naghdi equations which govern dissipation-free single-layer free-surface flows.
-For simplicity, we have not included surface tension in the derivation of the Serre equations.
-As seen in \cite{dias2010fully}, surface tension would add the term

-to the right hand side of equation~\eqref{eq:RSWE2}, where $B=\sigma/gH^2$ is the nondimensional Bond number and $\sigma$ is the coefficient of surface tension.
-In some of the weakly nonlinear models below, we compare the effects of surface tension and odd viscosity on the solutions.